Additional material to support your information poster, with a quiz to test your knowledge.

 • Disinfection products should meet BS EN standards.
 Check product labels for either of these codes: BS EN 1276 or BS EN 13697.

-• Disinfectants will only work on clean work surfaces, so cleaning needs to be carried out in two stages.
+• Disinfectants will only work on surfaces that are already clean, so cleaning needs to be carried out in two stages.
 First, use a cleaning product to remove visible dirt from surfaces and equipment, and then rinse.
 Secondly, disinfect them using the recommended dilution and contact time for the disinfectant.
 Finally, rinse with fresh, clean water (if required).

 • Wash work surfaces and equipment thoroughly between tasks.
 Follow the manufacturer’s cleaning instructions if there are any.
-Wash and then disinfect them after preparing raw food.
+After preparing raw food, always wash and disinfect the surfaces and equipment used.

 • Wash and disinfect fridges regularly at a time when they do not contain much food.
-Transfer food to another fridge or a safe cold area and keep it covered.
+Before cleaning, transfer any food to another fridge or a safe cold area and keep it covered.

 CLEAN AS YOU GO